-- 1. Academic weekly theory exams: Students must receive 75% or higher on each assigned weekly theory exam.
+- Academic weekly theory exams: Students must receive 75% or higher on each assigned weekly theory exam.
 Students must receive a 75% or higher grade on all tests given.
 If they score below a 75% then they must repeat the test.
-There are 32 theory exams that must be completed. - 2.
+There are 32 theory exams that must be completed.
+The theory exams will evaluate the student's academic performance for each subject of the distance education curriculum. - 2.
 Core written and practical skill exams: Students must receive a grade of 75% or higher on each written exam and each practical skill exam in order to complete the Core program.
 The exams are an overview of instruction taught during the Core schedule.
 All Core written and practical skill exams must be passed with a 75% in order to transition to the Clinic Classroom.
-If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program and re-enroll in the next available Core class start date. - 3.
+If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program and re-enroll in the next available Core class start date.
+The Core written and practical skills evaluation must be completed within the school facility and cannot be taken through distance education. - 3.
 Midterm and Final Exam Written Tests: This test covers all phases of what is to be expected on the Missouri State Board Examination.
-The practical also covers all phases of what is to be expected on the Missouri State Board Examination. - 4.
+The practical also covers all phases of what is to be expected on the Missouri State Board Examination.
+Midterm and Final Exam Written Tests must be completed within the school facility and cannot be taken through distance education. - 4.
 Clinic Practical Skill Assessments: Future Professionals progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
-All assigned practical skill assessments must be completed in order to complete the program.
+All assigned practical skill assessments must be completed in order to complete the program. - 5.
+Distance Education Assessments: Students must complete a distance education written assessment and practical skill assessment.
+These are based on performance and must be completed on-campus each month.
+The distance education assessment will focus on the distance education subjects covered during that time period.
+Students must receive a grade of 75% or higher on each distance education written assessment and each practical assessment.
+Only students enrolled in the distance education program are required to complete these assessments. - 6.
+Distance Education Assignments: The institution will respond to student's submission of lessons, projects, and or evaluations the next business day.